-This article was written to share the potential wildlife encounters you may experience while hiking around Vancouver Island.
-It is not meant to deter people from enjoying their hike, but rather make them more aware of their surroundings.
-When the main attraction of an area is its wilderness, it’s always best to be prepared for anything!
+This article shares the potential wildlife encounters you may experience while hiking around Vancouver Island.
+It’s not meant to deter you from venturing outside, but rather make you become more aware of your surroundings.
+When the main attraction of an area is its wilderness, it’s always best to be prepared for anything.

-Below are safety guidelines and tips for trying to prevent incidents and ways to deal with potential dangers.
+Below you’ll find some safety guidelines and tips on ways to hopefully prevent incidents from even happening, as well as ways to deal with potential dangers.

-When dealing with complex situations out in the wild, there are no hard and fast rules, and unfortunately, anything can happen!
-So it’s important to note that the following information is basic sound advice, and meant to be used as tips only!
+When dealing with complex situations out in the wild, there are no hard and fast rules, and unfortunately, anything can happen.
+So it’s important to note that the following information is basic advice, and meant to be used as such.

 It’s always best to talk to your local wildlife expert for more details.

-Vancouver Island is black bear territory, but on the North portion of the island, there are also Grizzlies.
+Vancouver Island is black bear territory, but the northern island is also home to a few Grizzlies.
 In fact, our great bear population has made many tour companies a pretty penny.
-There are countless of opportunities to hook up with a reputable guide who knows the best spot to view bears.
+There are plenty of opportunities to hook up with a reputable guide who knows the best spot to view bears.

 Try to avoid contact